screenxtv/screenx/README.md

 If you find any problem on ScreenX, we're very welcome to correct the code.
 Please send us your pull requests.

+## License

+ScreenX is distributed under MIT License.
+See `LICENSE` for details.